prestodb/presto/presto-docs/src/main/sphinx/router/scheduler.rst

 Randomly selecting a cluster from a list of candidates with pre-defined weights.
 Clusters with higher weights have higher opportunity to be selected.

+* ``WEIGHTED_ROUND_ROBIN``

+Selecting clusters from a list of candidates with pre-defined weights in turn.
+Note that similar to the `ROUND_ROBIN` approach, this algorithm keeps the state of the selected index so candidates and weights should be consistent.